Karuthamuthu: Season 2

-Nathan finds Karthu and her daughter, Balachandrika roaming around in streets of Tamil Nadu and takes them back but Karthu is physically ill and admits her in a hospital without letting others know about her.
+After 5 years, Nathan, Balachandran 's father finds Karthika and her daughter, Balachandrika roaming around in streets of Tamil Nadu and takes them back but Karthu is physically ill and admits her in a hospital without letting others know about her.
 The series takes a twist with Bala's arrival to Kaipamangalam.
 Everyone refuses her except Balan.
 Later, Balachandran and family learn that Balamol is his own daughter at the same time Karthu's presence on the other hand Mareena and Balan's marriage was fixed, cruel Mareena learns that Balan is making a fool of her and plans to kill him.
 Mareena and Shekharan get to know that Karthu and her daughter is alive.
 They plan to kill them without anyone knowing about it.
 After an accident, Karthu loses her memory and is taken care by Dr. Arun.
 In an attempt to kill Balan unfortunately Jayan is killed by Mareena and Kanya becomes mentally unstable and later she gives birth to a baby girl.
 Balan suffers from cancer and leaves to Germany.
 Finally after series of events Kanya kills Mareena and is imprisoned.
 Podimol cared for by Karthu who remembers her past and is back at Kaipamangalam.
 Balan, Karthu and Bala reunite.
 Kunjusekharan becomes worried about Podimol as a fake astrologer predicts that Bala and Podimol cannot survive together at a place.
 Upon Kanya's release, Shekharan misleads her and takes her and Podimol away to live with him and his mother.